Mortgage Basics

 • Long-Term Financial Goals: Evaluate your long-term financial goals and how a 30-year mortgage aligns with them.
 If becoming debt-free sooner is your priority, a shorter amortization may be a better option.
 On the other hand, if you value lower monthly payments and increased cash flow, a 30-year mortgage might be more suitable.

-• Market Conditions: Take into account the current real estate market conditions and trends in your area.
+• Market Conditions: Consider your area’s current real estate market conditions and trends.
 A 30-year mortgage may help you qualify for a home in your desired location if prices are high.
-However, keep in mind the potential risks of overextending yourself financially and ensure that you can comfortably afford the mortgage payments in the long run.
+However, consider the potential risks of overextending yourself financially and ensure you can comfortably afford the mortgage payments in the long run.

 Frequently Asked Questions